edoquendo1314/100nights/README.md

 # 100nights
-Uses google api to store different iterations of pairings of students
+Uses Google Api SpreadSheets to store different iterations of pairings of students